hoanghl/hoanghl.github.io/content/data-world/menu-planner-1/index.md

 {{ show_image(path="res/3-dim-dishes-schema.png", caption="Fig. 3: Schema of dimension 'dishes'", width=20) }}

-- Describe the problems with dimension ‘dishes’:
+- Describe the problems with dimension 'dishes':

   - One dish has multiple names (weird, right?)
     TODO: Explain why this happens
     -
-  - One dish has multiple meal codes (according to the customer business, the dish code is the ‘id’ of each dish)
+  - One dish has multiple meal codes (according to the customer business, the dish code is the 'id' of each dish)
   - Dish information is available in different sources and they are inconsistent:
     - Historical sale data
     - Historical waste amount data

-{{ show_image(path="res/3-menu-plan.png", caption="Fig. 4: Example of annual menu plan", width=95) }}

 - Different meal names may refer to the same dish ()